Fact-checked by the CapitalLendingNews editorial team

 Why Do So Many Graduates Skip Building an Emergency Fund?

-Most graduates skip the emergency fund because every spare dollar feels spoken for — student loans, rent, and day-to-day expenses absorb income before savings are even considered.
-This is a critical budgeting mistake graduates make that leaves them one car repair or medical bill away from high-interest debt.
+Most graduates skip the emergency fund because every spare dollar feels spoken for.
+Student loans, rent, and day-to-day expenses absorb income before savings are even considered.
+This is a critical budgeting mistake that leaves them one car repair or medical bill away from high-interest debt.

 The standard recommendation from financial planners, including those at Fidelity Investments and Vanguard, is to hold three to six months of essential expenses in a liquid, accessible account.
-For someone spending $3,000 per month on essentials, that means maintaining a $9,000–$18,000 buffer.
-That number can feel overwhelming — but starting with even $1,000 reduces the likelihood of carrying revolving credit card debt after an unexpected expense.
+For someone spending $3,000 per month on essentials, that means maintaining a $9,000 to $18,000 buffer.
+That number can feel overwhelming, but starting with even $1,000 reduces the likelihood of carrying revolving credit card debt after an unexpected expense.

 Key Takeaway: Skipping an emergency fund is a top budgeting mistake graduates make, with 37% of U.S. adults unable to cover a $400 emergency without borrowing, per Federal Reserve data.
 Starting with a $1,000 buffer dramatically reduces reliance on high-interest credit when emergencies occur.